Rileyy7312/Rileyy7312/README.md

-- 👋 Hi, I’m @Rileyy7312
+- 👋 Hi, I’m @Rileyy7312!!!!!
 - 👀 I’m interested in ...
-Deftones and Evanescence!
+Deftones, Linkin Park.
+Evanescence. and several other bands!!
-- 🌱 I’m currently learning ... a lot of stuff!
+- 🌱 I’m currently learning ... a lot of stuff! :D
-- 💞️ I’m looking to collaborate on ... nothing.
+- 💞️ I’m looking to collaborate on ... nothing
 - 📫 How to reach me ...
-Through email! (if i ever check it)
+Through email! (if I ever check it)
 - 😄 Pronouns: ...
 She/Her <3
 - ⚡ Fun fact: ...
 I have 3 cats, and I play CLarinet!